t1/pomx/README.md

 ### External Profiles (TODO)

-Profiles can be stored in a repository
+Profiles can be stored in a repository and referenced in the POMX:

 ```xml
 <profile>javax:javaee-api:7.0</profile>
 ```

+They will be included into the POM and activated when run.

 ### Conditions (TODO)